Session Service

 session login

-The session login command enables you to log in to Control-M and return a session token that can later be used for subsequent requests using the -t option.
+The session login command enables you to log in to Control-M and returns a session token for subsequent requests.
+A token is valid for 30 minutes.

 Copy